How do you go about assessing the quality of a translation?

 In other words, it won’t omit, alter or add any meaning.
 This is what we typically mean when we say a translation is accurate.

 Simple right?
-Mostly yes.
+Fortunately, mostly yes.

 Firstly, it’s generally easy to identify when some meaning has been missed in a translation (omissions).
 And so too if it adds something that’s not in the original (additions).